MichelleTobback/Q-Learning-Pacman/README.md

 ### Possible future improvements
-For this application it would be ideal if there were combination of the current states with every possible tile that the agent could run so that the agent does not always make the same mistakes in the same places and this would solve the problem of enemies coming from behind a corner.
+For this application it would be ideal if there were combination of the current states with every possible tile that the agent could run so that the agent does not always make the same mistakes in the same places.
+This would solve the problem of enemies coming from behind a corner.
 But this would drastically increase states which would also require the agent to train for a much longer time.

 Also, another form of reinforcement learning would come in handy for this application such as Deep Q-Learning (DQN).